-“Overtourism” might have a negative impact on any destination in the world and that is why it’s everyone’s duty to follow certain rules when it comes to responsible travel.
+“Overtourism” might have a negative impact on any destination in the world and that is why it’s everyone’s duty to follow certain rules when it comes to enabling sustainable tourism.
 First of all, keep in mind that your presence in the Galapagos serves as a considerable source of income for the locals.
-Labor laws require that all companies operating within the Galapagos specifically hire the inhabitants of the islands’ as well as care for their wellbeing.
+Labor laws require that all companies operating within the Galapagos specifically hire the inhabitants of the islands as well as care for their wellbeing.

 You too can become a part of this effort when you make sure that you travel with companies that have policies aimed at sustainable tourism and that keep locals at the heart of their operations.
 Also, don’t forget to pay the National Park entrance fee ($100*), as these funds go directly into the preservation of the Galapagos.

 *This fee is subject to change in keeping with conservation policies.